MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-test.md

 1. Set up a test container:

-    1. Go to the **Containers** blade in the newly created storage account.
+    1. Go to the **Containers** pane in the newly created storage account.

     1. Select the **+ Container** button to create a new blob container.